I am an assistant professor in the Department of Mathematics & Statistics at Swarthmore College.

-I've recently taught Math 20: Mathematics and Social Justice (S'22, S'24), Math 27: Linear Algebra (F'21, F'22, F'23 x 2), Math 67: Introduction to Modern Algebra (S'23 x 2), Math 69: Combinatorics (F'22), Math 104: Topology (S'24), and a 4-student directed reading in knot theory (S'23).
+I've recently taught Math 20: Mathematics and Social Justice (S'22, S'24), Math 27: Linear Algebra (F'21, F'22, F'23 x 2), Math 67: Introduction to Modern Algebra (S'23 x 2), Math 69: Combinatorics (F'22), Math 104: Topology (S'24, 2-credit seminar), and a 4-student directed reading course in knot theory (S'23).

 I also maintain a list of resources on ethics in mathematics, first created as I developed a course in Spring 2021.
-A description of that course, A Mini-seminar: Teaching Ethics in Mathematics in an Hour a Week, recently appeared in Journal of Humanistic Mathematics as part of their special issue on ethics in math.
+A description of that course, A Mini-seminar: Teaching Ethics in Mathematics in an Hour a Week, appeared in the Journal of Humanistic Mathematics as part of their special issue on ethics in math.

-My CV, up to date as of August 2023, is available here.
+My CV, up to date as of August 2025, is available here.

 I grew up outside of Washington, DC in Arlington, VA, where for seven years I attended H-B Woodlawn, an alternative public school program, graduating in 2008.